 Biography of John C. Havens

 John C. Havensis a contributing writer for The Guardian, Mashable, and The Huffington Post.
 He is the Founder of The H(app)athon Project, a non-profit organization, “Connecting Happiness to Action" by helping people track their values and personal data as a way to increase their wellbeing via customized volunteer opportunities in their community.
 He is the author of Hacking H(app)iness - Why Your Personal Data Counts and How Tracking it Can Change the World (Tarcher/Penguin Publisher, 2014), Tactical Transparency - How Leaders Can Leverage Social Media to Maximize Value and Build Their Brand, and is completing his newest book Genuine: Authentic Happiness in an Age of Artificial Intelligence is due out in 2016 (Tarcher/Penguin Publisher).

 He speaks to corporate groups and associations in both the U.S. and internationally.
-Most recently he spoke at the Sibos Conference in Dubai, and a conference for Cisco in Milan.
-He will also be presenting at the 2014 Future Consumer Intelligence Conference.
+Most recently, he spoke at the Sibos Conference in Dubai, and a conference for Cisco in Milan.
+He has also presented at the 2014 Future Consumer Intelligence Conference.